 How to Make Deliciously Faux-Fried Chicken

 As much as we’d all love to dive into a bucket of glistening fried chicken on the regular, we know that eating the bird in other forms is generally a healthier bet.
 But not all hope is lost: With the right recipe, baking can elicit the same desirable crunch as the deep fryer.
-Here are four.
+Here are three.

 Oven Fried Chicken (pictured above)